ethan-dowler/ethan-dowler.github.io/_includes/feedback.md

 ### Send Me Your Thoughts!

 I'd love to hear from you.
-Send your thoughts, questions, and ideas (good, bad, or indifferent) to **tedowler@gmail.com**
+You can start a conversation with me at **ethan@faithdragon.com**